rocketacademy/basics-docs/in-class-exercises/day-6-scissors-paper-stone-redux.md

 **The driver will be the person who is **_**not**_** working on their own code.**

-Once done with one person's code, send the code to your pair (it's their project) via a [Slack code snippet](https://slack.com/intl/en-sg/slack-tips/share-code-snippets).
+Once done with one person's code, send the code to your pair (it's their project) via a community channel code snippet.
 Switch to work on the other person's code.

 Work on the game in the following order: